-- Go out to a local restaurant and enjoy the company of your loved one(s).
-Even better, find a restaurant that serves primarily local food!
-Don’t forget to bring your own container in case you have leftovers at the end of the night.
+- Order from a local restaurant and enjoy the company of your loved one(s).
+Even better, find a restaurant that serves primarily local food, and uses paper/compostable containers!
+Don’t forget to skip the cutlery and extras.

-- Going out for dinner not your thing?
+- Takeout not your thing?
 Buy a bottle of Fair Trade* wine and make dinner at home.
 Be extra eco and make your meal vegetarian, local, and/or waste-free.

 DIY Care Package